12 min read

 Remember, if you’re asked questions you don’t feel comfortable answering, always make sure to let the therapist know.

-A sex therapist usually tries to get as a holistic view of your problem as possible.
-This means that you might spend large portions of sessions, or even whole therapies, discussing things that might seem irrelevant to your sexual concern.
+A sex therapist usually tries to get as holistic a view of your problem as possible.
+This means you might spend large portions of sessions, or even whole therapies, discussing things that might seem irrelevant to your sexual concern.
 This can include things such as your family background, everyday stressors, or problems at work.

 This is completely normal!